giskler/python-weather-app/README.md

 # Python Weather App

-A simple and clean command-line application built with Python that fetches and displays the current weather for any city using the OpenWeatherMap API.
+A simple and clean application built with Python that fetches and displays the current weather for any city using the OpenWeatherMap API.

 This project was built to practice interacting with third-party APIs, handling JSON data, and managing secret keys securely in a Python environment.